 Acting--Study and teaching

 Downs most significant contributions to the field of theatre were in his role as an acting teacher and director, both roles he played at Northwestern University from 1973 – 2007.
-The David Downs papers are arranged in thirty-nine boxes and span the years from1946 to 2003.
+The David Downs papers are arranged in 51 boxes and span the years from 1927 to 2014.
 They are organized into five main subseries: biographical materials, correspondence, Northwestern University, publications and professional work, and oversize materials.